AkashBorgalli/Machine-Learning-Assignment/ML-Assignment-13.md

 *1. What are the different types of logistic Regression?*

 Ans: There are 3 types of logistic Regression and those are, <br/>
      <ins>1.
 Binary logistic regression</ins>: There are just two possible outcome answers.<br/>
      <ins>2.
-Multinomial logistic regression </ins>: There are more than two possible outcome answers.<br/>
+Multinomial logistic regression</ins>: There are more than two possible outcome answers.<br/>
      <ins>3.
-Ordinal logistic regression </ins>: Ordinal logistic regression is also a model where there are multiple classes that an item
+Ordinal logistic regression</ins> : Ordinal logistic regression is also a model where there are multiple classes that an item
-     can be classified as; <br/>
+     can be classified as;
      however, in this case an ordering of classes is required.
 Classes do not need to be proportionate.<br/>
      The distance between each class can vary.
 Example, Ranking restaurants on a scale of 0 to 5 stars.	<br/>